jnozzi/cocoadev.com/markdown/ObjectiveCQuadEdgeDataStructure.md

     id data;
 };

-@interface General/GISEdge : General/NSObject {
+@interface GISEdge : NSObject {
-    General/NSString* lineId;
+    NSString* lineId;
-    General/NSString* edgeId;
+    NSString* edgeId;
     Edge e[4];
 }

-But if next points to edge[2] of General/QuadEdge "PR102", how can I get the edgeId for edge[2]?
+But if next points to edge[2] of QuadEdge "PR102", how can I get the edgeId for edge[2]?
 This seems too complicated.
-Yet I like the fact that the edgeId, lineId, and interior variables are only stored once and are associated where they should be, in the General/QuadEdge and not in the Edge.
-I could also add new items to the General/QuadEdge later without a 4x increase in size for every edge.
+Yet I like the fact that the edgeId, lineId, and interior variables are only stored once and are associated where they should be, in the QuadEdge and not in the Edge.
+I could also add new items to the QuadEdge later without a 4x increase in size for every edge.

-Another thought that has crossed my mind is to create a General/GISLayer class that hides individual edges.
+Another thought that has crossed my mind is to create a GISLayer class that hides individual edges.
 This would be more like the Symbol-Table Abstract Data Types I learned in Sedgewick's Algorithms books.

 This data structure is more advanced than anything I have done before.
 Any thoughts or suggestions are appreciated!

-General/PhilipRiggs
+PhilipRiggs

 ----

 If it is already available as a C library then why do you want to go and re-implement it in Objective-C?
 I would simply write a couple of helper classes to wrap the entire library.
-General/RbrtPntn.
+RbrtPntn.